A-Hoenig/Project-One/README.md

 * I used the Code Institute - Love Running walkthrough project as the basis for the pop up nav bar.
 * The gallery bug fix was impelementd using this blog post: <a href="https://blog.logrocket.com/responsive-image-gallery-css-flexbox/">How to create a responsive image gallery with CSS flexbox</a> )
+* TheQuizArms Pub Quiz project README was recommended as a baseline for this README. many thanks. <a href="https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md">The Quiz Arms README.md</a>

 <!-- IMAGE-CREDITS -->